AtomLabss/.github/profile/README.md

 ### Contribute

-Thank you for wanting to tribute to the development of Atom!
+Thank you for wanting to tribute to the development of Atom! <br />
-Atom itself is closed-source, however you are free to provide feedback, or contribute to [our website](https://github.com/atomlabss/atomweb).
+Atom itself is closed-source, however you are free to provide feedback, or contribute to [our website](https://github.com/atomlabss/atomweb). <br />
-We wish you the best of luck!
+We wish you the best of luck! (because we have no idea what we're doing)